Dilatations of categories: Some examples and remarks

-\subsection{Dilatations of pre-additive categories and non-commutative rings}
+\subsubsection{Dilatations of pre-additive categories and non-commutative rings}

-Let $\calC$ be a pre-additive category, in general a dilatation of $\calC$ is not pre-additive as we know that this fails already for localization \cite{A}.
-Nevertheless, it is possible to study localizations and dilatations of pre-additive category once we have an adapted calculus of fractions.
-This is of course related to dilatations of non-commutative rings and semi-rings.
-In a forthcoming version of this work, we will provide complementary results and study dilatations of categories in the spirit of calculus of fractions as in \cite[\href{https://stacks.math.columbia.edu/tag/04VB}{Tag 04VB}]{stacks-project}, \cite[\href{https://stacks.math.columbia.edu/tag/05QC}{Tag 05QC}]{stacks-project} and other references.
-We we will make connections to other mathematical constructions and study applications.
+Let $\calC$ be a pre-additive category, in general a dilatation of $\calC$ is not pre-additive as we know that this fails already for localization, cf. e.g. \cite{A}.
+Nevertheless, as in the case of localizations, it should be possible to study dilatations of pre-additive categories once we have an adapted calculus of fractions.
+This is related to investigate dilatations of non-commutative rings.